jeremyreeder/gridscout/docs/_posts/2020-05-22-knots-that-actually-hold.md

 *A secure trucker's hitch*

+### Different strokes for different ropes

+Different types of cordage present different challenges.
+Fishing line, for example, is slicker than the slipperiest of synthetic ropes.
+And some cordage, especially bungee line, is so oddly stretchy that it can't be fastened well with most traditional knots.
+So here's a reading list for specialty cordage.

+- **Good knots for fishing line** (coming)
+- **[Good knots for bungee line][bungee-knots]**

 [dbl-constrictor-photo]:   {{ '/images/double-constrictor-knot.jpg'               | prepend: site.url }}
 [dbl-constrictor-s-photo]: {{ '/images/slipped-double-constrictor-knot.jpg'       | prepend: site.url }}
 [reef-2t-photo]:           {{ '/images/double-throw-reef-knot.png'                | prepend: site.url }}